timsyip/project-practice/README.md

 # project-practice
-We are practicing git and github
+We are practicing git and github.

+Today we
+-created folders